whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/justynafield-m2.markdown

 #### Feedback from John B:
 Working with Justyna the second time around was great again.
 Just like the first time, we had wonderful give and take, and we agreed up front that no one would fall behind.
 I feel like the pairing allowed me to learn by teaching Justyna, but at the same time I learned even more from what she taught me.
 It was great seeing how much she had learned and grown since our first paring.
 Our communication was excellent, and we were consequently able to stop any arguments before they even started.
 I would be happy to work with her again.
 Also, our game was awesome!

+### Playing a Part

+I have been trying to be involved in the Turing community as much as I could.
+I've been developing relationships with other students.
+My future goal is to be more actively involved in building the Turing community.

 ------------------